compGeom-s23/compGeom-s23.github.io/index.md

 **Work and Grading Policy:**

-The work for the class will come from programming projects (approximately biweekly),
+The work for the class consists of programming projects (approximately biweekly),

 - __Projects: 90%__ There will be a total of 7 projects.

 - __Class engagement: 10%__ This means attending class, working with your group, asking questions, engaging in discussions, volunteering answers,  participating on Slack, attending office hours and striving to turn in good work.

+**Collaboration policy:**

-**Collaboration policy: You can work alone, or you can pair with a partner (pair-programming).
+You can work alone, or you can pair with a partner (pair-programming).

 __Collaboration across teams is at level-1:__ that is, verbal collaboration without solution sharing.
 You are allowed and encouraged to discuss ideas with other class members, but the communication should be verbal and additionally it can include diagrams on board.
 Noone is allowed to take notes during the discussion (being able to recreate the solution later frommemory is proof that you actually understood it).
 Communication cannot include sharing pseudocode for the problem.
 Please read the department's collaboration policy.